hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 ```

 ### Sample situations

+In addition to being necessary to use a new chaincode, the chaincode definition
+provides you additional flexibility in updating a chaincode and managing
-The following samples will show the important snippets needed to perform the
+chaincode policies.
+The following samples will provide code snippets for the
-different situations.
+following scenarios:
+- `Intalling a new chaincode`
+- `Upgrading a chaincode`
+- `Modifying an endorsement policy`
+- `Join a channel with a running chaincode`

 #### New chaincode

-When installing chaincode for the first time, 5 steps must be run.
+When installing chaincode for the first time, All 5 or 6 steps must be run.

-The initialization step is optional.
-The following sample shows the code needed when the organization
+The following sample shows one organization packaging and installing the
-will be packaging the chaincode, installing it, and the organization
+chaincode, followed by the organization approving and committing the chaincode
-to approve and commit it for the entire channel and initialize it.
+definition for the entire channel.
+The organization also executes the `Init`
+function in this example.

 ```
 // step 1: setup